aiden200/cosmos_transfer_2.5_data_preprocessing/README.md

 ## Troubleshooting
 - “Unknown control(s)”: Check spelling; allowed set is {ram, sam2, edge, mask, prompt}.
-- “Need to specify some mask objects”: Add --mask-prompt "a,b,c" when mask is included.
+- “Need to specify some mask objects”: Add --mask-prompt "a. b. c." when mask is included.
 - “You included ‘ram’… but did not provide –ram-checkpoint.”: Supply a valid checkpoint path.
 - No videos found: Confirm --input-folder and --extensions, or check paths in your file list.